 - The incidence of Alzheimer’s disease is about the same for all races, but women are more likely than men to develop the disease, in part because they live longer.

-- Of Americans aged 65 and over, 1 in 8 has Alzheimer’s disease and nearly half of people aged 85 and older have the disease.
+- Of Americans age 65 and over, 1 in 9 has Alzheimer’s disease and about one-third of people age 85 and older (32%) have the disease.

 - Those with Alzheimer’s are three times more likely to face hospitalization and eight times more likely to need skilled nursing care.